What is birth photography?

 How soon do I get my pictures?

 Knowing that we as mom’s are anxious to see the pictures, I will have some available for you within days of the birth.
-The rest of the images will be sent to you via a digital gallery on Pixieset around the 4-6 week mark.
+The rest of the images will be sent to you via a digital gallery around the 6 week mark after the birth of your child.
 I will ask at that time for you to check all images, and let me know if you are uncomfortable with any of them being included on my blog and/or Facebook.

 Do you do anything else, besides birth photography?